satchel inv line hider line hider line hider line hider line hider line hider line hider

 Stymie mentioned someone was tampering with her systems.

-A black-furred, male soldier.
+A dark-furred, male soldier.

 A mysterious green-eyed stranger—